Deep Soil Mixing

 Installation

-The SR-40 rig penetrates to design depth while injecting binder slurry under controlled pressure.
+The SR-40 rig penetrates to design depth while injecting grout binder under controlled pressure.
 Mixing is performed during both the penetration and withdrawal strokes.
-Steel sections or reinforcement can be installed into fresh columns where structural capacity is required.
+Steel reinforcement can be installed into fresh columns where structural capacity is required.

 Step 3